-The descriptions in the first part of this design considerations focus primarily on the fundamentals and potential savings in HVAC technology.
+The descriptions in the first part of this design manual focus primarily on the fundamentals and potential savings in water and wastewater technology.

 Among other things, they deal with life cycle costs, reducing energy consumption and reducing energy costs and reducing service and maintenance costs.
 Your task now is to carry out considered, intelligent design in order to achieve these potential benefits in reality.